Nissan adjusts production in July due to chip shortage - sources

-TOKYO, June 22 (Reuters) - Japan's Nissan Motor Co (7201.T) will adjust production at several factories next month due to the global chip shortage, three sources with direct knowledge of the plan told Reuters on Tuesday.
+TOKYO (Reuters) - Japan’s Nissan Motor Co will adjust production at several factories next month due to the global chip shortage, three sources with direct knowledge of the plan told Reuters on Tuesday.

 Japan’s third-largest automaker will halt production at a factory in Tochigi, eastern Japan, for a total of three days in July, the sources said, declining to be identified because the plan is not public.